kadisoka/iam/README.md

 ## Use cases

-### Identity management mock service
+### Identity server mock

-As your projects are integrated to other identity management service, you should tests the integrations.
-This project could be used as a mock of the identity management your projects integrate to.
+As your projects are integrated to other identity management service, you would need to test the integrations.
+This project could be used as a mock of the identity server your projects depended on.

 ### Monolithic service applications